Mark Allen (snooker player): Personal life

-In 2011, Allen met Kyla McGuigan, whom he married on 10 May 2013.
-Allen's stepson Robbie McGuigan became a noted amateur snooker player, winning under-16 and under-21 tournaments at an early age and achieving a 147 break in 2018 at the age of 13.
-Allen and McGuigan's daughter Harleigh was born in 2017.
-In May 2020, it was reported that Allen and McGuigan had separated and were in the process of divorcing.
-In May 2021, he declared himself bankrupt.
-In 2022, following his divorce from McGuigan, he became engaged to Aideen Cassidy.
+Allen married Kyla McGuigan in May 2013.
+Her son from a previous relationship, Robbie McGuigan, won under-16 and under-21 snooker tournaments at an early age and achieved a 147 break in 2018, at age 13.
+After winning the Northern Ireland Amateur Championship three times, Robbie McGuigan turned professional in 2024.
+Allen and Kyla McGuigan had a daughter, Harleigh, born in 2017.
+By May 2020, they had separated and were in the process of divorcing.
+In May 2021, Allen declared himself bankrupt.
+In 2022, he became engaged to Aideen Cassidy, whom he had got to know on long walks during the COVID-19 pandemic.
+They ended their relationship the following year, and Allen began dating Sarah Herald, whom he married in June 2025.